As the world celebrates International Women’s Day today, March 8, Nigeria joins in celebrating the women who have shaped the nation for the better.

 10. Onyeka Onwenu

-Onyeka Onwenu is a singer, songwriter, actress, journalist, politician.
+Onyeka Onwenu is a singer, songwriter, actress, journalist, and politician.
 Onwenu began her music career in 1981 while still working with the NTA.
 Originally a secular artist, she now sings mainly gospel music.
 She is also an advocate for peace and social justice.

 Read: Everything You Should Know About A True Legend, Onyeka Onwenu